 0-3 “yes” answers: Uh Oh!
 Hopefully, your child is very young or you have a lot of time on your hands in the next few years to get caught up.
 Consider contacting a financial advisor to answer questions about setting up 529 plans or a college consultant, like myself, to answer college financial questions specific to your child.

 The process of preparing for college involves deciding what the family can and is willing to contribute to a child’s college education costs.
 Many factors affect the costs itself, including private vs public colleges, completing the degree in 4 years, scholarships and students working throughout school to help contribute to expenses.
 Experts agree that parents should take several steps to prepare for the cost of college:

-1. Evaluate the educational costs of career goals: Begin by discussing career option with your child.
+1. Evaluate the educational costs of career goals: Begin by discussing career options with your child.
 Students will sometimes have a very general career path in mind (science for example) and will need help narrowing it down.
 Use online tools and research to determine how much professionals in those careers can expect to make.
 Compare those numbers to the costs of college.

 If a student wants to be a doctor, there is a very high earning potential.
 Combine that will the need for a great undergraduate program to enter med school and the costs of private or out-of-state education might make sense.